Pitt research lab accused of inflicting "pain and distress" on animals - News 12 Now

-PITTSBURGH — The University of Pittsburgh says it’s been cleared by the United States Department of Agriculture, after People for the Ethical Treatment of Animals filed a complaint about the treatment of lab animals at Pitt’s Rangos Research facility in Oakland, CBS Pittsburgh reports.
+PITTSBURGH — The University of Pittsburgh says it’s been cleared by the United States Department of Agriculture, after People for the Ethical Treatment of Animals filed a complaint about the treatment of lab animals at Pitt’s Rangos Research facility in Lawrenceville, Pennsylvania, CBS Pittsburgh reports.

 Scientists there conduct medical research on animals, including various species of monkeys, rabbits, rats and mice.